kazimkazam/password-generator/README.md

 ### Responsive Design CSS

+The application has not yet been planned on how it should look on every screen size.
+So far, just planned how it should look on PC / Desktop.

-The application has implemented just some very basic responsive design using CSS, i.e., some of the main screen breakpoints were considered and some really short tests were completed.
-In that perspective, the application should be improved in that matter in order to make it work 100% in that sense.
+However, at the moment it has been implemented just some very basic responsive design using CSS, i.e., some of the main screen breakpoints were considered and some really short tests were completed.
+In that perspective, the application should definitely be improved in that matter.

 # Author